Last Updated on February 2, 2026 by Kieran Beckles

 Do you have a dog with separation anxiety, and you want to find a dog crate to keep them safe and secure?

-I’ve got two Alaskan Klee Kai dogs who struggle with varying degrees of separation anxiety while they’re also escape artists.
-With that in mind, I started to search for dog crates that could cater to my anxious dogs.
+I’ve got two Alaskan Klee Kai dogs who struggle with varying degrees of separation anxiety, while they’re also escape artists.
+With that in mind, I started searching for dog crates that would suit my anxious dogs.

-In this article, I’m going to be taking a deep dive into this particular Impact dog crate and share my pros and cons of the High Anxiety crate.
+In this article, I’m going to take a deep dive into the Impact dog crate and share my pros and cons of the High Anxiety crate.

 Impact High Anxiety Crate: Pros